cmssoft/advanced-all-in-one-forms/readme.txt

 = How can I specify a subject for the email? =
 All you need to do is just choose the subject name, and you can then specify the subject for your email.

-= Can I use this plugin for SMTP details? =
-Yes, you can use the plugin for SMTP details.

 = How can I create thank you page with this plugin? = You need to go to the ‘Message’ section.
 Either you can type a message or you can add Thank you page and add any URL, where you want users to be redirected.